 Step 7: Embutido is already cooked at this point, but browning them in a pan will elevate the flavor and create a caramelized crust on the outside.

-Step 8: Fry the cooked Embutido in a bit of oil over medium-high heat until it gets lightly browned.
+Step 8: Sear the outside in a bit of oil over medium-high heat until lightly browned.

-Step 9: Slice the Embutido into thick rounds using a sharp knife.
+Step 9: Slice into thick rounds using a sharp knife.

 Arrange the sliced Embutido on a platter and serve it with ketchup.
 Enjoy!